 Changing my attitude creates self-wins.
 Sometimes I believe that I need to negotiate better conditions at work.
 A good place to start those negotiations is with that voice between my ears.

 When I am in a bad mood, I more easily see the negatives in other people and in my circumstances.
-When I am in a good mood, I don’t necessarily see the good points in my job.
-I am just less likely to see the bad points in my job.
+When I am in a good mood, I see positives.

 On the other hand, gratitude is a choice.
 It is a mental tool for negotiating with negative thoughts.
 It is a mental tool for negotiating for even better thoughts when my mood is good.
 It is a tool for negotiating with my default mode thinking whether that thinking is good or bad.

-The exciting idea of a new job can be similar to falling in love.
-We have spontaneous expectations of happiness.
+The exciting idea of a new job or falling in love spontaneous expectations of happiness.
 We don’t just picture the relief and joy of leaving our current situation.
 We can fall in love with just the idea that a new job will be wonderful.
 “Oh, please, please, God.
 Give me that new job and I will never ask for anything again.”

 At the same time, we can recognize that falling in love repeatedly can bring us joy.
 However, it can ruin our lives.
 As we move from one relationship to another, we sacrifice the support and security of a long-term relationship.